 20 Archbishop May Drive

 What happens when you win?

 Winners are chosen in Spring and announced to the public in Fall.
-Winning artwork is available as e-greetings on the website of the National Office of the Pontifical Mission Societies and is displayed at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C. during Advent and Christmas.
+Winning artwork will be available as e-greetings on the website of the National Office of the Pontifical Mission Societies.
+Additionally, all winners will receive a commemorative plaque and will be celebrated at an event in December 2021.

 Winners from the Archdiocese of St. Louis

 Congratulations to all of our national artwork winners from the Archdiocese of St. Louis who have won over the years!

 Olivia, Christ, Prince of Peace School